mathiasfls/stabile/skills/schedule_investigativeskills_2015.md

 2. Background a person in class online.

----
+**Homework due Sunday, April 12, 11:55pm**

+*Spreadsheet backgrounding your person*

 * Fill in about 10-15 "facts" found about your subject, including their reliabilty and exact source.
 You can use [this Google Sheet](https://docs.google.com/a/columbia.edu/spreadsheets/d/1bdhogOnOEtV0mU9Yh_FLLx2eIvfnRbVCvS7YPOvDfpg/edit?usp=sharing) as an example -- it's accessible only through your Columbia Google gmail account.
 You can use Google sheet or Excel -- it doesn't matter to me.

 *  Use [this resources handout](../resources/backgrounding.md) to help you determine good sources.
+The one from Doug Haddix on this list is really good.
+The one from Jaimi Dowdell is particularly geared at the "deep web".

 *  Don't forget to start with the obvious: a targeted search on Nexis and Factiva, using the proximity searches to find only full names and the lede paragraph/length/xtimes delimiters to make sure it's really about that person.

-**Due *Sunday, April 12* by 11:55pm.**

-1. Read all of the beat stories in for the next class (below).
-Select one for your reflections.
-2. Spend up to one more hour on your backgrounding exercise, and turn in what you found on the assignment in Courseworks.
+You can use [this old handout from Duke](https://github.com/sarahcnyt/stabile/blob/master/skills/resources/backgrounding.md) as a guide to the different search commands I demonstrated in class.

+*Reading*
+Read one of the stories listed for next week, and write 2-3 paragraphs about the sources they used.
+Some are discussed in the story.
+Others might be provided in IRE contest entries or IRE tip sheets.

 ### Class #3 (April 15): Beat reporting ###

+**Guest speaker**
+Joe Stephens, Ferris Professor of journalism at Princeton University and reporter for The Washington Post will show us how to read a non-profit organization's 990.
+He and Mary Pat Flaherty wrote the story listed for class.

 **Topics** Typical public affairs and specialty beats that the records that go with them / strategies for understanding and preparing for public records on your beat.
 Beats include: crime/courts; government and politics; business; health care; education